 Cottages.com, a vacation rental booking site, reported record-breaking domestic bookings almost immediately after Prime Minister Boris Johnson announced that the stay-at-home order should be lifted in April.
 Both Airbnb and VRBO have also had a record-breaking amount of bookings this summer.

-- Vacation home rentals allow you and your travel companions to stay socially distant to other travelers, and reduces your risk of infection
+- Vacation home rentals allow you and your travel companions to stay socially distant from other travelers, and reduces your risk of infection

 - Vacation homes are great for longer stays, and that means a lower guest turnover rate than your average hotel or motel.
 Fewer guests means fewer germs